ibm-cloud-docs/virtual-servers/faq_servers_general.md

 ## Are LVM partitions supported as a valid filesystem?
 {: #are-lvm-partitions-supported-as-a-valid-filesystem-}
-{:faq}

 LVM (Logical Volume Management) provides logical management of file systems in Linux.
 In the {{site.data.keyword.BluSoftlayer}} environment, LVM is not supported as a bootable partitioning scheme.
 Virtual server instances cannot be ordered with LVM, and importing images that use LVM as a boot partition will fail to provision.
 If you require LVM on the boot partition, the bare metal offering can support LVM on boot for certain operating systems.
-With proper OS support and configuration, secondary VSI Disks can be used for LVM partitions; however, it is important to note that LVM is not a supported filesystem for Flex Image or Image Templates.
+With proper OS support and configuration, secondary virtual server instance disks can be used for LVM partitions; however, it is important to note that LVM is not a supported filesystem for Flex Image or Image Templates.
 If you have further questions, please open a ticket with the support team who can assist you.

 ## Preconfigured 161.26.0.0/16 routes on customer hosts
 {: #preconfigured-161-26-0-0-16-routes-on-customer-hosts}
-{:faq}

 {{site.data.keyword.BluSoftlayer_notm}} is enabling a new route on all newly provisioned servers to support future products.
    * The route points any address in the 161.26.0.0/16 range (161.26.0.0 255.255.0.0 | 161.26.0.0 -161.26.255.255) to the back-end private network.